senchalabs/docs-i18n/guides/views/README.md

         }
     });

-This follows the same pattern as before - we've created a new class called Twitter.view.SearchBar, which extends the framework's Ext.Toolbar class.
+This code sample follows the same pattern as before - we created a new class called Twitter.view.SearchBar, which extends the framework's Ext.Toolbar class.
 We also passed in some configuration options, including a layout and an {@link Ext.Container#cfg-items items} array.

-We've used a couple of new options this time:
+In this example we used the following new options:

-* **requires** - because we're using a searchfield in our items array, we tell our new view to require the Ext.field.Search class.
-At the moment the dynamic loading system does not recognize classes specified by xtype so we need to define the dependency manually
+* **requires** - because we use a searchfield in our items array, we indicate the new view to require the Ext.field.Search class.
+At the moment the dynamic loading system does not recognize classes specified by xtype, so we need to define the dependency manually
-* **xtype** - gives our new class its own xtype, allowing us to easily create it in a configuration object (just like we did with searchfield above)
+* **xtype** - gives our new class its own xtype, allowing us to easily create it in a configuration object, which is similar to the approach taken with the searchfield

 This allows us to create instances of our new view class in a couple of ways: